 Real-time synchronization reflects a minor attribute change in a single source to all your identity sources at the same time.

-Directory services helps in easy management with a single click eliminating manual inconvenience of managing, defining roles, and setting up multiple passwords, thus improving productivity.
+Universal Directory helps in easy management with a single click eliminating manual inconvenience of managing, defining roles, and setting up multiple passwords, thus improving productivity.

-A single directory that connects to all your IT resources - G Suite, Active Directory, AWS, HR systems, Databases and other resources of Identity.
-Directory integration will help you to easily create, import and provision users across multiple platforms at once.
+A single directory will connect all your IT resources - G Suite, Active Directory, AWS, HR systems, Databases and other resources of Identity.
+This will help you to easily create, import and provision users across multiple platforms at once.
 You can also extend your connection to devices, applications, servers, networks, and cloud-based infrastructure.

-Set user access policies according to the individual user or user groups defined to boost security of your organization.
-Policies can be defined based on user contexts like user location, IP, device, groups and more such, and enforce these policies with additional security of MFA.
+Set user access policies according to the individual user or user groups to boost security of your organization.
+Policies can be defined based on user contexts like user location, IP, device, groups andrd more such, and enforce these policies with additional security of MFA.

 Manage group-based password policies and allow users to self-service password resets with miniOrange, reducing the burden on your IT helpdesk.